 Since 2006 restaurants and bars have been required by law to provide a non-smoking area, but only at peak times.
 Frequently the non-smoking section is not screened off from smoking areas, with no extractor fans in the room.
-So it is unfortunate for non-smokers that often a great restaurant atmosphere is ruined when the person at the next table lights up, and along with a mouthful of food you get an additional lungful of second-hand smoke.
+So it is unfortunate for non-smokers that often a great restaurant atmosphere is ruined when the person at the next table lights up, and along with a mouthful of food, you get an additional lungful of second-hand smoke.

 Smoking is banned on the metro, buses and trams, on metro platforms and at bus and tram stops, where you may face a 1000 CZK on-the-spot fine.
-Unfortunately the line between the bus/tram stop and the street is not well defined.
+Unfortunately, the line between the bus/tram stop and the street is not well defined.

 Prague – A Cleaner City Law

-This city law which took effect in 2008 aimed to make the city of Prague a cleaner and safer place.
+This city law which took effect in 2008, aimed to make Prague a cleaner and safer place.
 Consumption of alcohol in public is banned in most of the city’s parks and within 100 metres of schools.
 This law also enabled police officers to hand out on-the-spot fines of 1000 CZK to persons caught littering.
 The fines, which can also be up to 30,000 CZK for serious offences or those brought to court, specifically target previously common infractions: disposing of cigarette butts or chewing gum, public urination, or spitting on city streets.
 The littering laws also target cleaning up after dogs, feeding pigeons, and washing away soap suds after cleaning your car.